-Fresh air is for everyone,
+Fresh air is for everyone, outside and in

 Let’s play a quick game of word association: If we were to say, “air purifier,” what words immediately spring to mind?
 The likely responses are things like “HEPA,” “humidifier,” “allergies,” and “asthma.”
 Notice a theme?
 Overall, we tend to think of air purifiers as clinical devices, brought in to alleviate sickness or discomfort.
 On rarer occasion, we might imagine hulking appliances filtering contaminated air in labs, factories, and hospitals.

 One can easily assume that the average, healthy, youthful person doesn’t need to worry about filtering their air.
 Pollution is something that happens outside.
 Cars, trucks, factories, ozone, and other pollutants are all out there.
 Our homes are a safe place.
 Right?
 Not exactly.

 Indoor air is much dirtier than conventional wisdom might imply.
 The Environmental Protection Agency estimates that indoor air is anywhere from two to five times as polluted as outdoor air, and the World Health Organization says some 4.3 million people die due to household pollution each year.

 In fact, there are more sources of pollution indoors: Outdoor pollutants, like pollen and ozone, come in through open windows; burning candles, cooking, smoking, and other daily activities release particulate matter; and chemicals and manufactured materials, such as plywood and carpet, release potentially dangerous compounds.
 All that’s before the contaminants that we already know might be there, such as dust, pet dander, carbon monoxide, and lead.